LTKFoundation/clinic_booking_project/README.md

 all of the registration process for opening a doctor account/ clinic account)

 1. Creates account using FB/G/Email.
 The registration form includes the following madantory fields:
-		i.
-Email(get from authentication or manual input) * ii.
+		*.
+Email(get from authentication or manual input) *
+		*.
 Phone number *
-		iii.
+		*.
 Name *
 	After input, verify Doctor's Phone number.
 	Additional information (can edit later)
-		iv.
+		*.
 Short introduction
-		v.
+		*.
 Expertise
-		vi.
+		*.
 Experiences
-		vii.
+		*.
 Certification
-		viii.
+		*.
 Photo
 2. Uploads certification documents for approval.
 3. Select the Clinic where Doctor works at from existing list.
 If Clinic not exist.
 Create a Clinic account.
-	 Create Clinic process:
+	a.
+Create Clinic with the following info:
-		i.
+		*.
 Clinic's Name.
-		ii.
+		*.
 Address.
-		iii.
-Phone Number (can be and should be different from Doctor's verification phone number). iv.
+		*.
+Phone Number (can be and should be different from Doctor's verification phone number).
+		*.
 Location on Map.
-		v.
+		*.
 License number.
+	b.
+Doctor account is set as Owner account of this Clinic.
 4. Create Opening Time Schedule at this Clinic (remember later on one Doctor can work at different Clinics on different days).
-	i.
+	a.
 Setups working days of the week.
 Set if these available days will repeat weekly
-	i.
+	b.
 Setups working hours of each day/everyday.
 5. Setups booking fee (deposit amount ) at the selected Clinic.
 6. Define Service Cost for checkup.
 7. Views rating result.